 Hot rolled and cold rolled are the process of steel plate or profile forming.
 They have a great influence on the structure and performance of steel.

-The rolling of steel is mainly hot rolling, and cold rolling is usually used only for the production of steel with precise size such as small sized section steel and thin plates.
+The rolling of steel is mainly hot rolling, and cold rolling is usually used only for the production of steel with precise sizes such as small-sized section steel and thin plates.

 The diameter of 5.5-40 mm, coil, all is hot rolled material.

 After cold drawing, it is cold drawing material.

 Generally hot rolled in addition to fine bright materials with precise size, also has forging materials (the surface has forged marks).

 Both hot rolled and cold rolled, cold rolled materials are generally thinner.

 Cold rolled plates are generally thinner, such as car boards;

 Hot rolled medium thick plate, have the similar thickness of cold rolled, the appearance is obviously different.